 Livechat is my personal favourite, boasting a mountain of useful features and configurations, including a built-in ticketing system to provide customer support after office hours.
 But their woocommerce cart linking is unique, allowing you to not only add a chat to your store but also see your customers’ cart details during a chat.
 (There’s also other tools that let you to select items for the client, who checks it and safely completes the purchase).
 There is a modest cost for Livechat from US$16/mth.
 This WooCommerce chat makes it ideal for those running a Woocommerce cart or a Woo booking website.
 Here it could easily pay for itself within days, plus boost your online credibility and reputation.

 Another slightly different tool is Helpscout.
 Primarily a business email and customer service dashboard, will soon have their own chat add-on.
-This, combined with their existing gravity forms or woocommerce cart integration, promises great things.
+This, combined with their existing gravity forms or woocommerce cart integration looks good.
+Still more a developer toolkit than for the average web designer, but this option has huge potential to enhance customer service.

 Want a free chat option?